The Foodlink Community Farm

 Growing community through gardening

-The community garden at the Lexington Avenue Community Farm is the largest and most productive in Rochester.
+The community garden at the Foodlink Community Farm is the largest and most productive in Rochester.
 Foodlink founded the farm in 2011, as a result of the advocacy of a small group of refugee families who organized around a need for space to grow fresh, high-quality, and culturally relevant food.

 Supporting Foodlink programs through commercial growing